vsvami/EPIC-RPC/README.md

 # EPIC RPC Game
 This is a modern version of a famous game - "Rock paper scissors".
 Make your choice and beat the computer.

-The app has been made as a part of command challenge by several contributors.
+The app has been made as a part of a team challenge by several contributors.

 The interface layout is made by code.
 Data Storage.